Adversarial Data Poisoning Attacks on Quantum Machine Learning in the NISQ Era: Discussions

 \textbf{Applications:} QUID is not only effective against indiscriminate poisoning attacks but can also be adapted for targeted attacks, where the adversary selectively flips labels of a specific class.
 This tactic allows the QNN to perform well on most test data while deliberately misclassifying the targeted class, serving the adversary's objective.
 Additionally, QUID can also be used for secure dataset releases, as demonstrated in \cite{fowl2021adversarial}.
 By injecting poisoned samples with labels determined by QUID, legitimate users can prevent unauthorized usage.
 Attackers unknowingly training on such datasets would produce suboptimal models, rendering their efforts ineffective.

 \textbf{Limitations:} The primary limitation of QUID lies in its reliance on the density matrix to assign optimal labels.
 While density matrices can be reconstructed on real hardware using techniques such as quantum state tomography, the measurement cost scales exponentially with the number of qubits.
-Recent studies \cite{chen2021low} have proposed more efficient simulation techniques, but these approaches remain substantially more expensive compared to generic expectation-value-based measurement techniques.
-However, the latter approach comes at the cost of major information loss, which limits the effectiveness of QUID.
+However, recent works \cite{ahmed2021quantum, lange2023adaptive} show that classical models can now approximate these matrices accurately.
+This suggests that QUID can remain practical and scalable even when applied to larger QML models.
+Other relevant works \cite{chen2021low} have also proposed more efficient simulation techniques.
+Although expectation-value-based measurement techniques are computationally cheaper, they come at the cost of significant information loss, which limits the effectiveness of QUID.